 Geologic Publications and Data

 The Pennsylvania Geological Survey has been collecting and disseminating geologic and topographic data since the First Pennsylvania Geological Survey was formed during 1836.

-Over the years, hundreds of reports and maps were printed and published, many in cooperation with the U.S. Geological Survey.
-The current (fourth) series of publications includes printed and digital products, mostly technical but also many popular and educational in scope.
+Over the years, the Survey has published hundreds of reports and maps, many in cooperation with the U.S. Geological Survey.
+The current (fourth) series of publications includes printed and digital products, mostly technical, but also many popular and educational in scope.